ldelossa/blog/content/_index.md

 # About Me

-My name is Louis DeLosSantos and I'm currently a software engineer at Isovalent focusing on Cilium, eBPF and linux kernel networking.
+My name is Louis DeLosSantos and I'm currently a software engineer at Isovalent focusing on Cilium, eBPF and Linux kernel networking.

 My interests stretch across infrastructure, systems programming, networking, distributed systems and application architectures.